elastx/elx-docs/content/en/docs/private-kubernetes/getting-started/accessing.md

 clusters unaccessible from the Internet, to access your cluster you need to define the rules governing access.

-To do so, log in to [Elastx Cloud](https://ops.elastx.cloud/).
+To do so, log in to [Elastx Openstack IaaS](https://ops.elastx.cloud/).
 When logged in click on the "Network" menu option in the left-hand side menu.
 Then click on "Security Groups", finally click on the "Manage Rules" button to the right of the security group named _cluster-name-master-customer_.
 To add a rule click on